1-Rasky-1/PrismLauncher-Crack/README.md

   <img alt="Prism Launcher" src="/program_info/org.prismlauncher.PrismLauncher.logo.svg" width="40%">
 </picture>
 </p>
+<h2>Prism Launcher, but you can use an offline account without having a single online account.</h2> <br>
 <p align="center">
   Prism Launcher is a custom launcher for Minecraft that allows you to easily manage multiple installations of Minecraft at once.<br />
   <br />This is a <b>fork</b> of the MultiMC Launcher and is <b>not</b> endorsed by it.